erickbytes/lofipython/content/blog/make-your-python-installs-faster-with-uv.rst

 In the case of Rye and uv, two developers simultaneously identified the same opportunity and are now combining their efforts.
 Sounds like a win for all Python developers.
 Armin Ronacher, the creator of the Flask web framework and Charlie Marsch with the proven success of ruff are converging to tackle one of Python's biggest pain points.
-They could be merged into a Python packaging "cargo for Python" super tool at some point:
+They could be merged into a "cargo for Python" super tool eventually:

    **Will Rye be retired for uv?**
    Not today, but the desire is that these tools eventually converge into one.